anoma/juvix-docs/docs/blog/posts/strictly-positive-data-types.md

 --8<------ "docs/blog/posts/strictly-positive-data-types/Main.juvix:typeX"
 ```

-In this example, the type `X` occurs strictly positive in the constructor `c0`,
+In this example, the type `X` occurs strictly positively in the constructor `c0`,
 but negatively in the constructor `c1` in the type argument `X -> A`.
 Therefore,
 `X` is not strictly positive.